 - Be patient: Developing these skills will take time.
 Expect leaps of progress followed by setbacks.
 Overall, though, the progress will continue uphill.

 - Use probing questions: It’s easy to direct your child when they should be using a new strategy.
-Instead of saying, “Fill out your assignment notebook,” or “Go study,” ask questions: “Have you worked through your daily checklist from your tutor?”
-“Have you used all your strategies today on your homework?”
+Instead of saying, “Fill out your assignment notebook,” or “Do your math homework first,” ask questions: “How’s it going with the check boxes in your assignment notebook?”
+“Which strategies will you use to help you complete your homework today?”
 Try to get your child to verbalize what they have or haven’t done and come up with what they should do.

 - Talk openly about your emotions: It’s okay for you to be frustrated with your child, and for them to know it.
 The goal is to share these emotions without blame, shame, or pain.
 The best way to do this is to use “I” statements: Say, “I’m feeling nervous that you’re not going to pass your classes,” or “I’m frustrated when you don’t follow the strategies you have learned,” instead of “You make me mad,” or, “You’re going fail your classes.”